Stefan Heggelund: Early life

 Heggelund grew up in the affluent Røa neighbourhood in Oslo.
 His mother is a teacher.

 Political career

 He joined the Socialist Youth when he was 13.
 In 1999, he switched to the Norwegian Young Conservatives.

 He was leader of Vestre Aker Young Conservatives from 2004 to 2005 and led Oslo Young Conservatives from 2005 to 2006.
 He was a member of the Central Committee of the Young Conservatives from 2006 to 2010, serving as 2. deputy leader for the organization from 2008 to 2010.
 He candidated for the leadership position of the Young Conservatives, but lost to Henrik Asheim who was reelected.

 In 2007 and 2009, he served as city government secretary for vice mayor Merete Agerbak-Jensen.
 He was elected to the Oslo city council in 2011, where he is a member of the Culture and Education Committee.

 In 2013, he was elected to the Parliament of Norway, having been nominated in the 6th spot on the Conservative Party ballot in Oslo.
+He was re-elected in 2017, but sought not to seek re-election in 2021 after losing the nomination to Michael Tetzschner.